wuxx1559/LZ_Wrapper/README.md

   The trait file can have other columns after column 5 - those will be ignored.
   See Examples for trait file examples (t1.txt, t2.txt, t3.txt).

-### 2. A sig_variant.txt file with all the significant variants a user may want to explore (the TOP hits in the app).
+### 2. For each phenotype, a sig_variant.txt file with all the significant variants a user may want to explore (the TOP hits in the app for a phenotype).

 For the example, this file contains the positions in TOP Hits in the following image:
  ![Alt text](/Example/TopHits.png?raw=true "Top Hits")